Christopher O. Ward: Private sector

 Ward worked in the private sector as director of Business Development of American Stevedoring, a shipping company based in Red Hook, Brooklyn, from 1996 to 1997.
 Ward returned to the private sector, as CEO of American Stevedoring, from 2005 to 2006.
 Ward then moved on to work as the managing director of the General Contractors Association of New York, Inc. (GCA).

 Ward's work, since leaving the PANYNJ and re-entering the private sector, has been focused on expanding MWBE (Minority and Women Owned Business Enterprises Program) business, and continuing to improve New York City environmental infrastructure, "the city is bedeviled by intracity truck trips".

-In the role of chairman of the Waterfront Alliance, Ward advocates for a more accessible New York-New Jersey Harbor Estuary as well as a long term resilience strategy in the face of climate change.
+Ward served as Chair of the Waterfront Alliance from 2016-2024.
+In the role of chairman of the Waterfront Alliance, Ward advocated for a more accessible New York-New Jersey Harbor Estuary as well as a long term resilience strategy in the face of climate change.
 Ward is on the board of Four Freedoms Park.